Public-Tree-Map/public-tree-map/README.md

 - Please apply all relevant labels to your pull request.
 - Please request a review (either from a specific person or from the slack channel).
 - Reviewers: please review all proposed changes, write comments and questions in line notes.
 Please review all updates made at your request.
 - Reviewer and requester: please confirm with each other that the PR is ready to merge.
-Please add the "ready to merge" label and comment in the slack channel.
+Please make sure that the PR branch name documents the new changes.
+Please squash and merge.

 ## Running locally